Home | Send Feedback

 management.endpoints.web.exposure.include=health,info,env

-You can now access these endpoints with http://..../actuator/info and http://..../actuator/env Be careful with the /actuator/env endpoint, which not only contains information about the active profile but also other information about the running Spring environment.
-If you are only interested in the active profile, you are better off by writing your own GET endpoint that exposes just this information.
+You can now access these endpoints with http://..../actuator/info and http://..../actuator/env.
+Be careful with the /actuator/env endpoint, which not only contains information about the active profile but also other information about the running Spring environment.
+If you are only interested in the active profile, you are better off writing your own GET endpoint that exposes just this information.

 I recommend exposing these endpoints only if you need the information during runtime, and you should secure them because they are not useful for all users of your service.

-If you want to expose a version number to all users, it is better to create a GET endpoint that returns just the version number instead of all available build information and Git information like the /actuator/info does.
+If you want to expose a version number to all users, it is better to create a GET endpoint that returns just the version number instead of all available build information and Git information like the /actuator/info endpoint does.

 Angular